Rubbish and Recycling

 You are not allowed to put garden waste in either your grey or green bin.
 You can recycle garden waste and uncooked vegetable peelings in your BROWN bin if you subscribe to the service.
 You are able to place leaves, twigs, pruning waste, grass cuttings, weeds and plants, cut flowers, plant and hedge trimmings and small branches under 10cm in diameter and 60cm in length in the brown bin.
 Unfortunately you are not able to dispose of soil, turf, sand or stones in the brown bin.
 Bins that are too heavy to be safely moved will not be emptied.
 We collect your bin once a fortnight.

-We are not currently accepting online applications for new garden bins.
-Call us on 01493 846266 to either purchase a new bin or rejoin the service.
+To purchase a NEW brown bin, order and make payment online.
 We aim to dispatch your bin within 10 working days of your payment date.
 With your bin, you will receive the calendar of your collection dates.
 Your first collection will take place on the next scheduled date shown on your calendar.

 If you no longer wish to continue with the garden waste collection service you may choose not to renew.
 If you do not renew, collection will cease automatically.
 You are however able to take your garden waste free of charge to Caister Household Waste Recycling Centre but please note soil and turf are classed as DIY waste and as such you are limited as to the amounts that you can take per week.